Character page for Wolf 359.

 - Berserk Button: Don't interrupt him.

-- Big Bad: Basically every problem the crew faces can be tracked back to him.
+- Big Bad Duumvirate: Alongside his partner, Dr. Pryce.
+Basically every problem the crew faces can be tracked back to the two of them.

 - Faux Affably Evil: He's always polite and cheerful even as he's describing horrible things he's about to do or has done to someone.